LyubomirVasilev9/Skalefocus-Homework/README.md

-# homework-
+# Scalefocus homework.
-This is my first repository.
+Hello this is my first repository.
-Learnig Git.